Google's Acquisition of Intersect Signals Shift in Datacenter Automation and Capacity Planning

 TL;DR

-Intersect’s Role in Datacenter Power Management
+Intersect’s Role in Datacenter Power and Energy Infrastructure

 Impact on Automation and Workflow Management